Robin (Earth-Two): Publication history

-At the dawn of the Silver Age of comics, DC Comics decided to reimagine several of their greatest superheroes.
+At the dawn of the Silver Age of Comic Books, DC Comics decided to reimagine several of their greatest superheroes.
 The Flash and Green Lantern were reimagined as Barry Allen and Hal Jordan.
 Superman and Batman were different and remained untouched.
-It was later revealed that the current heroes live on a parallel world to the Golden Age heroes.
-When Barry Allen met Jay Garrick, it meant there were two Flashes, two Green Lanterns, two Supermen, and two Batmen.
-Since Batman and Superman were the same, the divergence between the characters was their age.
+In the story "Flash of Two Worlds", it was revealed that the Golden Age and Silver Age heroes originate from parallel universes.

 Fictional character biography

 Childhood and early history

 Robin's origin and history begins the same as the classic version except the timeframe occurs when Detective Comics #38 was originally printed in 1940.
-Most of the events surrounding his formative years are the same, only earlier.
-After his parents are murdered in what appears to be a freak circus accident, Grayson confides in Batman.
-The hero advises him not to go to the police concerning what he overheard Anthony Zucco's men planning.
+After his parents, the Flying Graysons, are murdered, Dick confides in Batman.
+The hero advises him not to go to the police concerning what he overheard Tony Zucco's men planning.
 Batman feels a kinship to the boy, a period of training ensues, and the young Dick Grayson becomes Robin.
-His first printed story is "Robin the Boy Wonder."
 Robin participates in the war-time only All-Star Squadron.
-His distant cousin is Charles Grayson, the scientific assistant of Robotman.